- Get link

 Thank you to The MOMS, Denise Albert and Melissa Gerstein and the team from GoodNites for an invitation to attend a #RestEasyTonight media event and a promotional product for the purpose of facilitating editorial coverage.
 This content ma contain affiliate links.

-Camp GoodNites in NYC, my son and I were part of a special conversation hosted by fellow mom, actor, and talk show host, Tamera Mowry-Housley, child development expert, Dr. Heather Wittenberg, and NYC's own, The MOMS, Denise and Melissa.
+Granted the special privilege to attend Camp GoodNites in NYC, my son and I were part of a special conversation hosted by fellow mom, actor, and talk show host, Tamera Mowry-Housley, child development expert, Dr. Heather Wittenberg, and NYC's own, The MOMS, Denise and Melissa.
 Getting real about parenting struggles and success with bedwetting, the Q & A session was more than informative, it was reassuring for parents everywhere to know that GoodNites understand the need to #RestEasyTonight.

 When it comes to bedwetting, also known as nighttime wetting, kids may have a lot of questions.
 Whether they verbalize them or parents proactively address them, it's best to be prepared with answers.